Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) decide whether to set up an Election Campaign Committee (to oversee and if necessary organise the election campaign) and the Committee has the power to create Election Campaign Committee for this purpose; or

-   2. act as the Election Campaign Committee itself.
+   b) act as the Election Campaign Committee itself.

 > **Note:** If the Committee decides not to create a separate Election Campaign Committee and to take on that role itself, then where the Rules refer to an Election Campaign Committee that means the Committee.